mannan0819/timerapp/README.md

 # Timerapp
 Timer App
-  - Keep track of activity by grouping them into catagories.
+  - Keep track of activity by grouping them into categories.
-  - Create new catagories based on the type of activity or used one of the defaults.
+  - Create new categories based on the type of activity or used one of the defaults.